cssu/cssu.ca/content/ba2250/index.md

 | Whiteboard Markers       | $1.50 | Red, Green, Blue, Purple                         |

 _Updated 2021/11/14 - If any price here is inconsistent with the desk price, the latter is to be followed._
+_Updated 2022/02/21 - In order to purchase items that are less than \$1, please combine multiple items such that your card transaction can be made._

 ### Library